Glucagon-like peptide-1 receptor agonists (GLP-1 RAs)

 What are glucagon-like peptide-1 receptor agonists (GLP-1 RAs)?

-Glucagon-like peptide-1 receptor agonists, or GLP-1 RAs, are a type of medicine to help manage blood sugar (glucose) levels in people with type 2 diabetes.
-Some GLP-1 RAs are also used to treat obesity.
+Glucagon-like peptide-1 receptor agonists, or GLP-1 RAs, are a class of medicines that help manage blood sugar (glucose) levels.
+They have been approved to treat people with type 2 diabetes, obesity, and chronic kidney disease in people with type 2 diabetes

-These medicines mostly come in a shot or injection form, which you take once a week or once a day, depending on the type you are prescribed or in a tablet form.
+These medicines mostly come in a shot (or injection) form, which you take once a week or once a day, depending on the type you are prescribed or in a tablet form taken by mouth.
 They are not insulin, but they help your body use its own insulin better to lower blood sugar levels.
+They also slow stomach emptying which can have make you feel less hungry and support weight loss.

 How do GLP-1 RAs slow down the damage to my kidneys?